Drew Barrymore Promises To Keep Her Distance—But Not Her Charm—As Talk Show Gets Renewed

 Wendy McMahon, president and CEO of CBS News and Stations and CBS Media Ventures, praised Barrymore, stating, “Drew is a one-of-a-kind talent who is an integral part of the CBS and Paramount family.
 This early renewal and upgrades are a testament to our commitment to The Drew Barrymore Show and its loyal audience, who tune in every day to see Drew’s warmth, inquisitiveness, and spontaneity.”

-This fall, The Drew Barrymore Show will move to upgraded time slots on CBS stations in six markets, including five of the top 10.
-According to CBS, the show is drawing an average of 1.1 million viewers and has been watched nearly 6 billion minutes this season.
+This fall, The Drew Barrymore Show will move to upgraded time slots on CBS stations in six markets, including five of the top ten.1 million viewers and has been watched nearly 6 billion minutes this season.

 As The Drew Barrymore Show prepares for its exciting new seasons, fans can expect the same infectious energy, laughter, and heartfelt moments that have made it a hit.
 With upgraded time slots and a growing audience, the show’s future is brighter than ever.